 Furthermore, the bulb is filled with a halogen gas which combines with the evaporated tungsten from the filament.
-Provided that the envelope of the bulb is sufficiently hot, the tungsten-halogen compound does not condense thereupon, and eventually returns via convection to the filament, at which point the tungsten is re-incorporated, releasing the halogen to continue the process.
+Provided that the envelope of the bulb is sufficiently hot, the tungsten-halogen compound does not condense thereupon, and eventually returns via convection to the filament, at which point the tungsten is reincorporated relocating the balogen to a point the tungsten is re-incorporated, releasing the halogen to continue the process.

-Typical spectral irradiance of CL6-H
+Typical spectral irradiance of CL6-V